-- No concerns

-- How is the measure being publicly reported?
-Yes, it is publicly reported in CMS' Care Compare.
+- No concerns - How is the measure being publicly reported?
+Yes, it is publicly reported in Care Compare.
 Is the measure being used in any other accountability applications?
-Yes, in Inpatient Quality Reporting or IQR, that impacts reimbursements.
+Yes, it is used for in Inpatient Quality Reporting program that impacts reimbursements to individual providers.
 Are the performance results disclosed and available outside of the organizations or practices whose performance is measured?
-Yes Is a credible plan for implementation provided?
-N/A as the measure is already publicly reported.
+Yes.
+Is a credible plan for implementation provided?
+Not applicable as the measure is already publicly reported. - yes - The developer reports the measure results annually on a public website. - Yes - No concerns

-- yes

-- The developer reports the measure results annually on a public website.

-- yes

-- Yes

-- No concerns